 Beyond my academic pursuits, I have actively sought out extracurricular activities that have nurtured my personal growth and honed valuable skills.
 Engaging in leadership roles within student organisations like We Matter and the school’s student council has taught me the importance of effective communication, teamwork, and empathy.
 These qualities, I believe, are essential in the field of psychology, where collaboration and empathy are vital for fostering therapeutic relationships and promoting positive change.
 I joined We Matter not long after its founding and was given the chance to teach to underprivileged immigrant children.
 The stories shared between the children who come and go were deeply touching, most who struggled as a young child continued to struggle as they grew older.
 I was reminded again how much psychological health mattered for younger children, whose life outcome may be affected due to psychological trauma and experiences in their developing brains.

-Other than this, Studying Psychology in IB, though only in Standard Level, gave me a great introduction to psychological experiments and studies.
-Fostering my critical thinking skills to analyse and explore the applications of the studies on real life situations and phenomenons.
+Other than this, studying Psychology in the IB Programme, though only at Standard Level, gave me a great introduction to psychological experiments and studies.
+It has fostered my critical thinking skills to analyse and explore the applications of the studies on real life situations and phenomena.

 Ultimately, my goal as a Psychology major is to combine my passion for psychology, love for children, and commitment to research to create meaningful experiences for developing children.
 I aspire to inspire a love for learning while cultivating students’ well-being and resilience to allow them to be the best versions of themselves.
 Studying psychology will allow me to gain in depth knowledge and learn the best ways to help and guide their developing minds.

+Hi Willetta,

+This is a great first draft!
+You’ve showcased your genuine interest and future plans in Psychology quite well.
+Though your essay is impressive already, I have several notes on how you could improve it further, as laid out below.

+First, I suggest elaborating more on what you’ve done in pursuit of studying psychology.
+If possible, make reference to relevant issues in the field, cite specific studies you’ve read, or even methods you’ve observed during your time volunteering in the free clinic.

+Remember – don’t be afraid to lay out everything you’ve done to pursue this major.
+Since you have quite a bit of character limit left, you can fill it out by convincing the admission officer of your genuine interest and credibility in the field of psychology.

+Second, in your final paragraph, I suggest adding a bit on how your intended major can help equip you in achieving your future plans.
+Be as specific as possible—it will help showcase that you’ve done your research on your major, and have put some concrete thought into your future.

+Otherwise, you’re on the right track so far.
+Keep it up!